Code-Institute-Submissions/JorgenDIF-the-beatles-quiz/README.md

  * The quiz is mainly inspired from a quiz by [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k)

- * The scoring system is mainly inspired from [Love Maths](https://github.com/Code-Institute-Org/love-maths)
+ * The scoring system is  inspired from [Love Maths](https://github.com/Code-Institute-Org/love-maths)

+ * The implementation of the end and highscore sites in this project is based on the tutorial by James Q Quick.
+You can find the tutorial on his YouTube channel [James Q Quick Quiz](https://www.youtube.com/watch?v=u98ROZjBWy8&t=7s)

 * How to shuffle the answers is done with inspiration from [Stack Overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array) and this video [Crypters Infotech](https://www.youtube.com/watch?v=shVEIHKhlZE )